 Let your child decide how involved they want to be.
-Some children may want to visit a loved one in the hospital or go to a memorial service, but others will not.
+Some children and youth may want to visit a loved one in the hospital or go to a memorial service, but others will not.
 Parents can also help by including their children when they talk about an expected loss, like when a relative is very sick.

-Let teens find help
+Let young people find help

-Teens may prefer to talk with someone outside of their family who may listen more objectively and with less emotion.
+Young people may prefer to talk with someone outside of their family who may listen more objectively and with less emotion.
 This may help the teen work through their own feelings.

 Keep the topic open

-Children and youth may re-experience loss during holidays or other important times.
+Grieving takes time.
+Your child may re-experience loss during holidays or other important times.
 Let them know they can talk about their feelings no matter how much time has passed.

 Where to from here?

-- stays very focused on the loss
+- stay very focused on the loss

-- seems very sad or hopeless
+- seem very sad or hopeless

-- has a hard time trusting others
+- have a hard time trusting others

-- is often scared of being alone
+- are often scared of being alone

 You can access a mental health professional by: